Students' Financial Responsibilities UPPS No. 03.01.06

 l. place warrant holds with the State Comptroller’s Office stopping state payment to the individual owing the debt.

-03.05 Insufficient Funds Checks (NSF checks) – the university will place students who present two NSF checks within a one-year period of time (measured from the date the first check is returned to the date the second check is returned) on a ‘cash basis’ (cash, cashier’s check, certified check or credit card) for one year (measured from the date the second check is returned).
-The university will place students who present five NSF checks, in total, on a “permanent cash basis” (cash, cashiers’ check, certified check or credit card).
+03.05 Bank Returned Payments (returned item) – The university will place students who present three bank returned items within a one-year period of time (measured from the date the first payment is returned to the date the third payment is returned) on a “cash basis” (cash, cashier’s check, certified check or credit card) for one year (measured from the date the third returned item is paid).
+The university will place students who present seven returned item payments, in total, on a “permanent cash basis” (cash, cashier’s check, certified check or credit card).

 04. PROCEDURE FOR WITHHOLDING TRANSCRIPTS

-04.01 The Family Education Rights and Privacy Act of 1974 requires that the university provide requesting individuals copies of their unofficial grade transcripts and other education records as requested, though the requesting party may have an outstanding obligation to the university.
-The university may withhold an official validated transcript with the Registrar's seal thereon from a person with outstanding financial obligations to the university.
+04.01 The Family Educational Rights and Privacy Act of 1974 requires that the university provide requesting individuals copies of their unofficial grade transcripts and other education records as requested, though the requesting party may have an outstanding obligation to the university.
+The university may withhold an official validated transcript with the registrar's seal thereon from a person with outstanding financial obligations to the university.

 04.02 If a student has unresolved financial obligations to the university, and if the student has neither filed for bankruptcy nor had the debt discharged in bankruptcy, the university will follow these procedures in allowing the student (or someone acting on his or her behalf) access to his or her transcript:

-c.
-The Registrar should afford the student an opportunity to take notes of the contents of the transcript, or pay for its duplication, or both.
+c. the registrar should afford the student an opportunity to take notes of the contents of the transcript, or pay for its duplication, or both; and

 05. RESPONSIBILITIES FOR COLLECTING STUDENTS’ FINANCIAL OBLIGATIONS

 05.02 University departments that collect non-registration student fees and other financial charges have primary responsibility for the collection of such amounts.
 They should exercise diligence in their collection efforts, so as to minimize losses from unpaid obligations.
-These departments may be granted security access by Student Business Services to place their own financial holds on students’ records.
-Departments must notify Student Business Services of student non-payment within thirty days after the obligation becomes due.
-This will enable Student Business Services to assist with the collection efforts, if feasible.
+Departments may request assistance from Student Business Services in collection of the debt such as a monetary hold on the student’s account and billing of the charge.
+Once the charge is assessed on the student’s receivable account, payments must be made through Student Business Services.

 06. PROCEDURES FOR DISSEMINATION OF THIS POLICY

 06.01 The university has adopted the board authorization as policy.
-The Treasurer shall be responsible for assuring that this policy is published in the University Catalog, Student Handbook, and other appropriate publications.
+The treasurer shall be responsible for assuring that this policy is published in the university catalogs, registration information booklets, and other appropriate publications.

 07. REVIEWERS OF THIS UPPS